alvivanco85/Online-Offline-Budget-Tracker/README.md

 ## Installation

 Open up the root directory in your terminal.
 "Npm i" to install packages.
+Go to root directroy and open in terminal, run "node index.js".
+Open a broweser and type in http://localhost//3000.

 ## Contributors
 * Aldo Vibanco - https://github.com/alvivanco85